Do I need to train staff?

 Certain types of premises may be targeted deliberately.
 Others premises may be targeted because they offer easy access.
 In all cases, simple measures can be taken that will reduce the risk of arson at your premises.

-Further guidance on arson reduction can found in Part 2, Section 1 of the free guide on risk assessment relevant to your type of premises.
+Further guidance on arson reduction that is relevant to your type of premises can found in Part 2, Section 1 of the free guide on risk assessment (opens in a new window).

 You must consider everyone whose safety may be threatened if there is a fire in your property.